Resolas/Game-Engines-CA1/README.md

 Second

-Third and last thing would be the explosion effects I've worked on with the Unity's Shuriken particle system
+Third and last thing would be the explosion effects I've worked on with the Unity's Shuriken particle system, which is supposed to bring the wow factor to the visuals instead of using color changing materials to do so, adding in the post process really made them stand out.

 # Proposal submitted earlier can go here
 # Game-Engines-CA1